germal/OpenCVB/README.md

     -   Click “Microsoft Installer” to download and install the proprietary Kinect code from Microsoft

 The last step is to open the OpenCVB.sln file and build OpenCVB.
-If there are problems linking, it is very likely that the OpenCV_Version environmental variable needs to be updated.
-If there are problems running the camera initialization, it is like that the Kinect4Azure camera support has recently been upgraded.
-OpenCVB will display a message explaining how to reflect any camera change in the code.
-If any of the Python scripts fail, review the import statements and make sure the package is installed.
-Typically, the Python scripts will require:

--   Numpy, Opencv-Python, PyOpenGL, Pygame, psutil (this is a list of typical packages that Python algorithms require.)
+**Trouble-Shooting New Install**

+Some typical problems with new installations:

+-   Link problems: check the OpenCV environmental variable for OpenCV version.
+    Make sure that OpenCV Debug and Release versions were built successfully.

+-   Camera Failure: check the Kinect4Azure/Intel D4xx installation, test camera independently.
+Did the Kinect4Azure support get upgraded recently?

+-   Python Scripts Fail: check OpenCVB Options Python setting.
+Make sure it points to the currently installed version in Visual Studio.
+Test Python scripts independently using the PythonDebug.sln.
+Also review the list of required packages in the Python section below.

 **Build New Experiments**